 Your dog's symptoms and your vet's findings will determine the next course of action, which could include further diagnostic testing to confirm any issues such as underlying health problems, allergic reactions, or potential parasites.

-Luckily, most milder cases of dog dandruff can be treated at home with a combination of instructions and guidelines from your primary vet, and these helpful tips:
+Fortunately, milder cases of dog dandruff can be remedied at home, with guidance from your primary veterinarian.
+You can also use these helpful tips:

 - Groom your pet regularly to ensure their skin isn't overly oily and removes dead hair.
 Check with your vet before using grooming products on your dog.

-- Bathing your dog can aid in the treatment of dandruff and bacterial and fungal skin infections.
-Your veterinarian may prescribe a medicated shampoo for your dog; carefully follow the instructions.
-Don't over-bathe your dog, as this may aggravate dandruff!
+- Bathing your dog can help with dandruff outbreaks and bacterial and fungal skin infections.
+Your vet may prescribe a medicated shampoo for your dog; follow the instructions carefully.
+Don't over-bathe your dog, as this could make the dandruff worse!

 - Supplements can be helpful, but be aware that many commercial supplements are not heavily regulated for pets.
 Ask your vet for recommendations.